 Are Axe Throwing Ranges Coming to California?

-We recently learned about axe throwing ranges and became very interested in learning more about them.
-The largest axe throwing chain is Bad Axe Throwing, which was started by Mario Zelaya.
-Bad Axe Throwing has 11 locations spread out through Canada and the U.S.
+We recently found out that axe throwing ranges are a thing now and immediately wanted to learn everything we could about the sport and to try it ourselves.
+We learned that the largest axe throwing chain is Bad Axe Throwing, which was started by Mario Zelaya.
+Bad Axe Throwing has dozens of locations spread through Canada and the U.S.

 I spoke to Mario to see how his axe throwing business started and where it might be headed next.
 I was able to confirm with Mario that they are working hard on expansion at the moment, and that they're working with real-estate agents in a few U.S. cities right now.
-He even hinted that expanding to California might be a priority for them (skip a little more than half-way down for that part).
+He even said that expanding to California is a priority for them.

-Mario, when did you get into axe throwing?
-Where was your first time trying it?
+Mario, tell us how you got into axe throwing; where was your first time trying it?

 We had heard about it through friends.
 I had actually never been axe throwing before I started the business.
 I didn't even have an idea how the targets should be built.
 The first targets we had were such a mess (haha).
 Eventually, we figured out how it all worked.
 Once my brother-in-law and I threw axes at the fully functioning targets, we were hooked and decided to start our first location in Burlington, Ontario.